Batman: The Enemy Within: Shadows Edition

-Following Telltale Games' closure in 2018, some of the studio's games were acquired by company.
+Following Telltale Games' closure in 2018, some of the studio's games were acquired by LCG Entertainment.
 A new Telltale Games was reformed by LCG Entertainment in 2019.
-In December 2019, the new Telltale Games announced the Telltale Batman Shadows Edition of both of the Telltale Batman games, which includes a special noir-like filter the user can apply to the game, as well as graphical upgrades and bug fixes.
-The DLC released on December 17, 2019 for Windows and Xbox One users, with other platforms to follow.
+A Telltale Batman Shadows Edition has both of the Telltale Batman games, which includes a special noir-like filter the user can apply to the game, as well as graphical upgrades and bug fixes.
+This edition was released on December 17, 2019 for Windows and Xbox One users, with other platforms to follow.
 Owners of either original game on any platform could upgrade to this version by purchasing a piece of downloadable content.

 Reception

 Batman: The Enemy Within received generally positive reviews and is considered to be an improvement over its predecessor, earning praise for its story, choices, action sequences, and the portrayal of the Batman mythos.
 The game won the award for "Performance in a Drama, Supporting" with Debra Wilson at the 17th Annual National Academy of Video Game Trade Reviewers Awards, whereas its other nomination was for "Game, Franchise Adventure".
 Episode 5 was nominated for "Outstanding Achievement in Videogame Writing" at the Writers Guild of America Awards 2018, while the game itself was again nominated at the 18th Annual National Academy of Video Game Trade Reviewers Awards, this time for "Writing in a Drama".

 The game's portrayal of the Joker stood out for many reviewers, with the opportunity to prevent him from becoming a villain critically lauded.
-Scott Maslow from GQ said it managed to make "Batman's most overexposed villain" interesting again; "The Joker has always said his past is multiple-choice, but this is the first time I've felt like I was the one checking the boxes."
-Bradley Shankar from MobileSyrup gave a positive review, saying, "Batman: The Enemy Within offers one of the greatest Joker stories ever told".
-He explained: "...while there have been numerous great interpretations of the Batman-Joker relationship over the years, there has never been one quite as complex and morally grey as what Telltale has created with The Enemy Within".
-Tamoor Hussain from GameSpot gave the final episode a 9/10, concluding: "While Telltale's first Batman season stuck a bit too close to established mythos and delivered an underwhelming ending, the second is a memorable Joker origin story that Bat-fans should make a point of playing."
-Stephanie Chan from VentureBeat was slightly less enthusiastic but still gave the game a score of 80/100 and said: "By the end of the series, I'll say that Batman: The Enemy Within has tentatively won me over.
-That's purely on the strength of the relationship between Batman and The Joker."
+Scott Maslow from GQ said it managed to make "Batman's most overexposed villain interesting again; The Joker has always said his past is multiple-choice, but this is the first time I've felt like I was the one checking the boxes".
+Bradley Shankar from MobileSyrup gave a positive review, saying that "Batman: The Enemy Within offers one of the greatest Joker stories ever told".
+He explained that "while there have been numerous great interpretations of the Batman-Joker relationship over the years, there has never been one quite as complex and morally grey as what Telltale has created with The Enemy Within".
+Tamoor Hussain from GameSpot gave the final episode a 9/10, concluding: "While Telltale's first Batman season stuck a bit too close to established mythos and delivered an underwhelming ending, the second is a memorable Joker origin story that Bat-fans should make a point of playing".
+Stephanie Chan from VentureBeat was slightly less enthusiastic but still gave the game a score of 80/100: "By the end of the series, I'll say that Batman: The Enemy Within has tentatively won me over.
+That's purely on the strength of the relationship between Batman and The Joker".

 Recall

-The second episode of the game has been recalled and edited, after it was discovered that the publisher used a photograph of the dead body of murdered Russian ambassador in Turkey, Andrei Karlov.
+The second episode of the game has been recalled and edited, after it was discovered that a photograph was used of the dead body of murdered Russian ambassador Andrei Karlov.